International Student Admission

 - #23 out of 50 for best accounting programs by Accounting.com

 Marist in Brief:

-Marist is a comprehensive institution with its 240-acre main campus in New York’s Hudson River Valley, a branch campus in Florence, Italy, extension centers throughout New York, and educational offerings worldwide through its online programs.
+Marist is a comprehensive institution with its 240-acre main campus in New York’s Hudson River Valley, a campus in Florence, Italy, extension centers throughout New York, and educational offerings worldwide through its online programs.
 Marist is distinguished by high-quality faculty, innovative programs, a beautiful riverfront campus, and a technological platform comparable to those of the best research universities in the world.